StephenMa88/go-web-hello-world/README.md

 # Demo Project - go-web-hello-world
+There are 14 tasks total.
+Tasks 0-7 will be covered in this README.
+Tasks 9-12 README are around kubernetes, which can be found inside the k8-golang folder.
+You can find sample code for tasks 0-7 in the golang and docker-golang folder.
+You might notice that task 8 and 13 isn't listed, those tasks were documentation tasks in the form of README, so you can ignore those.
+Please do the tasks in order as we will be reusing the files from previous tasks.

+Let's begin!

 ## Task 0 Install a ubuntu 16.04 server 64-bit
 For this Demo, I installed latest virtualbox and used an installed ubuntu provided by osboxes.org